 Yes to God?
 For many believers, this has not been obvious for a long time.
 No to God?
 Neither has this been obvious for a long time to unbelievers.
 Hans Küng, Does God Exist?

 Atheism has a long and fascinating history.
-In ancient Greece, as Diogenes Laertius informs us, men [...]
+In ancient Greece, as Diogenes Laertius informs us, men such as [...]

 I have a review at The Daily Beast of Fed Up!, Rick Perry’s policy book from last year.
 I argue that he seems to identify more with the anti-federalists, and the anti-federalist-placating bits of the federalists, than he does with actual federalism.
 You can check it out here if you feel inclined.